Ramesses II: Birth, Family, Military Campaigns & Death

 Ramesses II’s mummy and tomb

-Pharaoh Ramesses II was buried in the Valley of the Kings.
+Pharaoh Ramesses II was buried in the Valley of the Kings, which was a massive burial ground in the west of Thebes.
 His burial tomb is known today as KV7.
 After years of looting by grave robbers, his descendants moved his remains to Queen Ahmose Inhapy’s tomb.
 However, that was not the end of it as it was moved to high priest Pinedjem II’s tomb.